 You need to have access to all information regarding your earnings and outgoings.
 Making a monthly average is one of the keys to creating a Personal budget.
 The better, the more data you can unearth.

 What income can you expect each month?
-If your income is in the form of a regular paycheck, where taxes are automatically deducted, it is acceptable to use the net income (or net salary) amount.
+If your income is in the form of a regular paycheck, where taxes are automatically deducted, using the net income (or net salary) amount is acceptable.
 If you are self-employed or have outside sources of income, such as child support or Social Security, include those as well.
 Record this total income as a monthly amount.